kamyargerami/Laravel-Failure-Notifier/README.md

 # Laravel Failure Notifier

-This package helps you to track your exceptions and do what you want to do with them such as sending a **SMS** or and **Email**.
+This package helps you to track your exceptions and do what you want to do with them such as sending an **SMS** or and **Email**.

-You can specify amount of time to count the exceptions.
+You can specify the amount of time to count the exceptions.

-If you had more exceptions that you expect, service will run your **callback function**, then you can send notification or whatever you want.
+If you had more exceptions than you expect, the service will run your **callback function**, then you can send a notification or whatever you want.

-This package use your default cache driver to count the exceptions.
+This package uses your default cache driver to count the exceptions.
 You are free to choose the driver, but we suggest you to use **Redis** for that.

 ## Installation